-It was good to note that staff were working well together to support the best outcomes for service users, in a caring manner, whilst being caring and compassionate to both service users and their relatives.
+It was good to note that staff were working well together to support the best outcomes for service users, in a sensitive manner, whilst being caring and compassionate.

-It was noted that staff were committed to working in line with Covid-19 guidance to ensure that the impact of current measures, strikes the correct balance between keeping people safe and promoting a good quality of life, as highlighted by relatives in their comments.
+It was noted that staff were committed to working in line with Covid-19 guidance to ensure that the impact of current measures, strikes the correct balance between keeping people safe and promoting a good quality of life.
 Staff are being vigilant in terms of monitoring tenants for symptoms and are adhering to the public health guidance in order to minimise the risk of introducing or spreading Covid-19 within the agency.